MattGabriele/calendar/README.txt

-Hello Peter and whomever it may concern,
+Hello Peter and whoever it may concern,

 This project can be launched from opening the index.html file.